hatchways/live-interviewing/README.md

 ```
 npm install -g @vscode/vsce

-cd live-interviewing

 vsce package
 ```

-You should see a file titled `hatchways-live-interviewing-0.0.1.vsix` being generated.
+You should see a .vsix file being generated.

 Go to Visual Studio Code, click on Extensions.
-Click on the three dots "..." on the topmost right corner > Install from VSIX > Select hatchways-live-interviewing-0.0.1.vsix
+Click on the three dots "..." on the topmost right corner > Install from VSIX > Select the .vsix file.

+When releasing a new version, be sure to also replace the existing latest release and tag with a new version.
+When attaching the .vsix file to the latest release, ensure the file is named live-session-vscode-extension.vsix without a version number.

 ## To Test